 The American Historian

-The OAH is pleased to announce a new magazine for all of our members.
+The Organization of American Historians is pleased to announce a new magazine for all of our members.
 The American Historian will cover the broad variety of needs and interests of our members, including primary and secondary teaching, professional development, research, recent scholarship, public history, digital history, and contemporary debates about the past.
 We believe that it will educate and excite OAH members and the entire U.S. history community.
-We will be distributing a prototype issue of the magazine at our 2014 Annual Meeting in Atlanta.
-The American Historian will officially debut in the summer of 2014.
-For information, please contact The American Historian's acting editor, William Gillis, at gro.hao@silligcw.
+Learn more >

 OAH Outlook: A Membership Newsletter of the Organization of American Historians, provides news of the organization and the history profession, as well as timely articles of professional and scholarly interest to OAH members.
 OAH Outlook appears quarterly each February, May, August, and November, and is an exclusive benefit of membership in the OAH.